 Pour the cream into the chocolate mixture.

-Pour the sugar into the center of the pot and carefully stir trying not to get the sugar on the sides of the pan, this will minimize sugar crystals sticking to the side of the pan.
+Pour the sugar into the center of the pot and carefully stir; avoid getting sugar on the sides of the pan, this will minimize sugar crystals sticking to the side of the pan.
 Stir until sugar is dissolved.

 Once the sugar as dissolved, stop stirring and increase heat to medium.
 Bring the mixture to a boil.
 DO NOT STIR.